-With rolling plains of orange dirt, outback pubs with populations of under ten South Australia is the place to get away from it all.
+With rolling plains of orange dirt, outback pubs in towns with populations of under ten, South Australia is the place to get away from it all.

-Despite not being a well-travelled destination in comparison to the east coast it has much to offer to backpackers beyond the obvious attractions of the great beaches, and easy access to the amazing outback and wine regions of the Barossa Valley.
+Despite not being a well-travelled destination in comparison to the east coast it has much to offer to backpackers beyond the prominent attractions of the great beaches, and easy access to the fantastic outback and wine regions of the Barossa Valley.
 It is cheap.

-And Adelaide being cheap means a longer stay and/or more beer money depending on how you want to go about your day.
+And Adelaide being cheap means a longer stay is possible and/or more beer money depending on how you want to go about your day.

-Adelaide is described as being for the inquisitive and rewards those who dig a little deeper beneath the surface of the city.
+Adelaide is described as being for the curious.
+It rewards those who dig a little deeper beneath the surface of the city.

 From there you will find little laneways of food, quiet but revelling bars and pubs.

-It is a city defined by its arts and culture, which may at first seem boring but a little inquisition will lead you to find the significance of it all,and more so how this quiet city of Adelaide can be easily enjoyed even on a backpacker’s budget.
+It is a city defined by its arts and culture.
+Being a little curious will lead you to find the significance of it all, and more so how this quiet city of Adelaide can be easily enjoyed even on a backpacker’s budget.